pleme-io/akeyless-action/README.md

-# AKeyless GitHub Action
+# Akeyless GitHub Action

-This action will login to AKeyless using JWT or IAM authentication and then fetch secrets and/or provision AWS access via a dynamic producer.
+This action will login to Akeyless using JWT or IAM authentication and then fetch secrets and/or provision AWS access via a dynamic producer.

 | Workflow | Status |
 |----------|--------|